benpages/netlify_starter_site/src/blog/min-morning-routine.md

 My favorite morning cocktail has a tablespoon of apple cider vinegar and a pinch of himalayan sea salt in it.
 Sometimes, I'll throw in a bit of honey, ginger, and turmeric as well and drink it warm.

-<h3 id="">Make Your Bed</h3>
+<h3 id="make-your-bed">Make Your Bed</h3>

 Making your bed is a simple yet effective way to prime your brain for achievement.
-It's going to give you a small dose of dopamine [TK] whose effects are going to ripple throughout your day.
+It's going to give you a small dose of dopamine.
+Its effects are going to ripple throughout your day.

 If you work from home, you'll also be giving your mind a tidy and organized environment to operate in.